ericchenkai/VMWare-iMessage/instructions.md

     serialNumber = "CCC"
     smbios.reflectHost = "FALSE"

-Replace AAA with the board-id, BBB with the hardware model and CCC with the serial-number previously generated.
+Replace AAA ("Mac-xxxxxxxxxxxxxxxx") with the board-id, BBB("MacPro6,1") with the hardware model and CCC("F5Kxxxxxxxxxxxxxx") with the serial-number previously generated.

 Keep it open for the next step